NVIDIAGameWorks/toolkit-remix/README.md

 ### Tests

 We also provide examples of writing different tests.
+They all grouped into one test suite and defined in `repo.toml` file.

-Use `tools/test_runner.bat --help` to run any of them.
-There are:
+Use `repo test --help` to run any of them.

-* (TBD) `unittests` - C++ test of particular interface/plugin
-* `startuptests` - start and quit tests for experiences
-* `pythontests` - python tests of extension inside of running Kit

 Example:

-> `tools/test_runner.bat --suite pythontests --config debug`
+> `repo.bat test --config debug`

 ### Docs